verdaccio/website/website/translated_docs/cs/auth.md

 The authentication is tied to the auth [plugin](plugins.md) you are using.
 The package restrictions are also handled by the [Package Access](packages.md).

-The client authentication is handled by `npm` client itself.
-Once you login to the application:
+The client authentication is handled by the `npm` client itself.
+Once you log in to the application:

 ```bash
 npm adduser --registry http://localhost:4873